msepulcre/5G-NR-Radio-Latency-Models/README.md

 > The code is available at https://github.com/msepulcre/5G-E2E-V2N2V-Latency-Models

 You can also use the RadioLatencyAnalysis.m function to analyze the latency results achieved with the 5G NR radio latency model.
+The output is saved in several files stored in the ./results folder.

 If you want to run the same configurations than the ones in the paper, you could simply run the scripts:

-The output is saved in several files stored in the ./results folder:

 * Transmission of periodic traffic using semi-static scheduling (SPS in DL and Configured Grant in UL) with k-repetitions: lanzar_RANlatency_highway_periodic_repetitions.m.
 * Transmission of periodic traffic using semi-static scheduling (SPS in DL and Configured Grant in UL) with HARQ: lanzar_RANlatency_highway_periodic_HARQ.m
 * Transmission of aperiodic traffic using Dynamic Grant with HARQ: lanzar_RANlatency_highway_aperiodic_HARQ.m

 # Licence
 This code is licenced under the GNU GPLv2 license